andncl/arbok_inspector/README.md

 # arbok_inspector 🐍
 arbok_inspector is an browser based inspection and visualization utility for QCoDeS measurement databases.
-It provides a lightweight GUI and CLI to browse runs and visualize data. �
+It provides a lightweight GUI and CLI to browse runs and visualize data.

+## Features 🔎
 The most commonly used used tool to visualize QCoDeS databases is [plottr](https://github.com/toolsforexperiments/plottr).
 Plottr is a great tool to get started, but struggles with increasing abounts of data.